ascon/ascon-c/README.md

 - Hash functions (HASH) and extendible output functions (XOF)
 - Pseudo-random functions (PRF) and message authentication codes (MAC)

+For more information on Ascon visit: https://ascon.iaik.tugraz.at/

-All implementations use the "ECRYPT Benchmarking of Cryptographic Systems (eBACS)" interface:
+All implementations in this repository use the "ECRYPT Benchmarking of Cryptographic Systems (eBACS)" interface:

 - https://bench.cr.yp.to/call-aead.html for AEAD (Ascon-128, Ascon-128a, Ascon-80pq)
 - https://bench.cr.yp.to/call-hash.html for HASH and XOF (Ascon-Hash, Ascon-Hasha, Ascon-Xof, Ascon-Xofa)
 - https://nacl.cr.yp.to/auth.html for PRF and MAC (Ascon-Mac, Ascon-Prf, Ascon-PrfShort)

-For more information on Ascon visit: https://ascon.iaik.tugraz.at/

 ## TL;DR